imralav/bga-elementum/misc/scoring.md

 ## 13

-player selects another card from his or her board and gets half of the points that the card is worth.
-Works only when empowered.
+player selects another card from his or her board and gets half of the points that the card is worth

 State `pickSpellToGetHalfThePoints`.